Native prairie planting at Cherokee Park

 Can't make it?

-To receive notices of future River Gorge Stewards events, contact FMR Volunteer Coordinator Amy Kilgore at email@example.com.
-Or, visit our Events Calendar for our most up-to-date listing of upcoming events.
-To receive a twice-a-month e-newsletter including all FMR activities and news, sign up for Mississippi Messages.
+To receive notices of future volunteer events, contact Sophie Downey, firstname.lastname@example.org.
+Or, to receive a twice-a-month e-newsletter including all FMR activities and news, sign up for Mississippi Messages.
+Please consider joining us at another volunteer event.